opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

 ## Setup Testbed
 *In this part, we will build SAI-PTFv2 infras using sonic-buildimage.*

- > Note: We use sonic-buildimage and sonic-mgmt to automatically set up testbed by some script.
+ > Note: We use sonic-buildimage and sonic-mgmt to automatically set up the testbed by some script.
 Please refer to [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md) for setup if manually.

  > For more introduction about how to use the sonic-buildimage, please refer to [sonic-buildimage user guide](https://github.com/Azure/sonic-buildimage)

+In the sections below, we will see how to get the sai-related resources.

+### Download SAI-PTFv2 components
+For test-related resources, we already enable pipeline build for some ASICs and on some versions.

+Please refer to this page for the links on support ASICs and versions.
+[SAI-PTF_resources_download](SAI-PTF_resources_download.md)

+### Build SAI-PTFv2 components
+*In this section, we will get the test-related resources.*

+If you need those test-related resources on some other ASICs or Versions that have not been built by pipeline, you can also build them manually.

 In the following, we use other SONiC scripts to help setup the [SAI PTF topology](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#ptf-type-topology) environment with all the testing components mentioned in [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md).

-### Build SAI-PTFv2 components
-*In this section, we will build the test-related resources.*

-For SAI-PTFv2 test, we need to build components:
+For SAI-PTFv2 test, we can build the components:
 1. Docker PTF, which contains all the runtime dependencies
 2. Docker SAIServerv2, which contains the RPC Server, SAI SDK, and all the running dependences
 3. python-saithrift, the RPC client, this binary will be generated when building the docker saiserverv2